phanindranalam/fitly-rag/README.md

 Reading 850-odd job postings properly takes about **58 hours** — four minutes each, and that's fast for a document written to be skimmed.
 Nobody does it.
 So everyone skims, applies to the wrong things, and hears nothing back.

 Fitly reads them for you.
-And it shows you the posting behind every single thing it tells you.
+Fitly is an evidence-grounded job-search assistant built over 870 real postings from over 90 companies and it shows you the posting behind every single thing it tells you.

 ```
 You:     Which roles actually require Kubernetes in production —